cyberbotics/webots/docs/discord/technical-questions-2020.md

 [https://cyberbotics.com/doc/reference/supervisor#wb\_supervisor\_field\_import\_mf\_node](https://cyberbotics.com/doc/reference/supervisor#wb_supervisor_field_import_mf_node)

-##### dralorg 05/29/2020 15:50:27
+##### dradarean 05/29/2020 15:50:27
-> `@dralorg` the center of mass of the robot is not perfectly center (mainly because of the arm), which can cause slight differences like this.
+> `@dradarean` the center of mass of the robot is not perfectly center (mainly because of the arm), which can cause slight differences like this.

 `@David Mansolino` Thank you!

-> `@dralorg` the center of mass of the robot is not perfectly center (mainly because of the arm), which can cause slight differences like this.
+> `@dradarean` the center of mass of the robot is not perfectly center (mainly because of the arm), which can cause slight differences like this.

 `@David Mansolino` I've tried putting a WoodenBox on top of the Youbot, but I'm getting the same velocities no matter the mass of the box.
 May I be missing something?
 %figure